codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-I am hoping Smoothstack is actually legit
+I am hoping Smoothstack is actually legit and

 ## Description